 What is the LSS Executive?

 There are four members of the LSS Executive, who meet at least weekly.
-The Executive is composed of the President, Vice-President, Treasurer, and First Year Executive.
+The Executive is composed of the President, Vice President, Vice President Finance, and First Year (1L) Executive.
 Having an effective Executive requires substantial cooperation between members.

 What is the LSS Council?

 The LSS Council is the governing body at UNB Law which meets monthly to discuss issues affecting law students at UNB.
 The Council is composed of the following members:

 Two LSS Representatives from both second and third Year

 One LSS Representative from each first year section